openlawlibrary/taf/specification/taf-spec.md

 In cases where this root path is not explicitly provided, TAF defaults to determining it based on the path of the authentication repository.
-It assumes that the full name of the authentication repository is included in its path, and the root for the target repositories is located two directories up from the authentication repository's location."
+It assumes that the full name of the authentication repository is included in its path, and the root for the target repositories is located two directories up from the authentication repository's location.

-Suppose the path of the authentication repository is `/dir1/dir2/namespace/auth_repo`.
-Considering that the authentication repository's full name (`namespace/auth_repo`) is included in its path, TAF calculates the root location for target repositories as `/dir1/dir2`.

 #### [5.1.3 Execute handlers](#513-execute-handlers)

-TAF incorporates the functionality to execute custom scripts after the updater has run, providing flexibility to respond to various outcomes of the update process.
-To be more precise, TAF recognizes the following events:
+TAF incorporates the functionality to execute custom scripts after the updater has run, providing flexibility to respond to various outcomes of the update process, recognizing the following
+events:

 - Succeeded: This event indicates that the updater ran without any issues.
 - Changed: This signifies that the update was successful and detected changes.